Maps

 Guest post by Rod Charles

-Imagine standing beside an ancient Indigenous artifact, looking up at a totem pole or listening to a fantastic story by an elder that has been passed down several generations.
-Unforgettable activities abound on Canada’s west coast but what makes visiting these ancestral lands truly special are the stories.
+Imagine standing beside an ancient Indigenous artifact, looking up at a totem pole, or listening to an elder tell a story that has been passed down for several generations.
+Unforgettable activities abound on Canada’s west coast, but what makes visiting these ancestral lands truly special are the stories.
 The customs and land that supported and defined the great peoples of the ’Ksan, Secwepemc, Squamish, and Haida nations exist today thanks in no small part to their dedicated and diligent ancestors.

-Contemporary knowledge keepers working in historical museums have kept the story of Canada’s Indigenous people alive and allow tourists to make education a part of their vacation experience.
+Contemporary knowledge keepers working in historical museums have kept the story of Canada’s Indigenous people alive and allowed visitors to make education a part of their vacation experience.
 All of these museums are operated by members of British Columbia’s Aboriginal communities.

 ’Ksan Historical Village and Museum